 Method Complaints About Medical Care - Contact Information CALL 1-800-498-9731 Calls to this number are free.
 Our business hours: October 1- March 31: April 1- September 30: 8 a.m. to 8 p.m.
 7 days a week 8 a.m. to 8 p.m.
 Monday-Friday; 8 a.m. to 2 p.m.
-Saturday leave a message, please inc voice messaging service is available.
-If you lude your name, phone number and the er Service Representative will return your y.
-TTY TTY users call PA Relay: 711 or 1-800-654-5984 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Saturday After hours, an automated voice messaging service is av leave a message, please include your name, phone numb time you called.
+A Customer Service Representative wil call within one business day. lude your name, phone number and the er Service Representative will return your TTY TTY users call PA Relay: 711 or 1-800-654-5984 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 Our business hours: October 1- March 31: April 1- September 30: 8 a.m. to 8 p.m.
 7 days a week 8 a.m. to 8 p.m.
 Monday-Friday; 8 a.m. to 2 p.m.
 Saturday FAX 1-570-271-7225 Attention: Member Resolution Team WRITE Geisinger Gold Member Resolution Team 100 North Academy Avenue Danville, PA 17822-3220 MEDICARE WEBSITE You can submit a complaint about Geisinger Gold Classic Complete Rx (HMO) directly to Medicare.
 To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx